Folklore of Lancashire: The Manchester School, c.1850–1880

 John Higson, one of the mid-nineteenth-century Lancashire folklorists.

 This era saw a surge in serious and scholarly folklore collection and writing: in fact, Lancashire arguably led the county in this period in folklore collection.
-Pivotal figures like John Harland, John Higson, Thomas Turner Wilkinson, James Bowker and Charles Hardwick emerged, bringing a more academic and rigorous approach to folklore writing.
+Pivotal figures like John Harland, John Higson, William Axon, Thomas Turner Wilkinson, James Bowker and Charles Hardwick emerged, bringing a more academic and rigorous approach to folklore writing.
 Central were Harland and Wilkinson's works including two jointly-authored monographs Lancashire Folk-Lore and Lancashire Legends, Traditions, Pageants, Sports &c.
 The writers of this period moved beyond mere collection to analyze and compare folklore themes.
 These figures were overwhelmingly concentrated in south-eastern Lancashire and many knew and socialised with each other.
 Their lives centred on Manchester.
 Another feature of the folklore writing of this period was that it often took place in Lancashire dialect literature: Edwin Waugh, and many others treated folklore themes, above all, boggarts.